chmduquesne/ansible-wireguard/README.md

 * `wireguard.{interface}.listenport` accepts a port number.
 Port to use for the interface.
 * `wireguard.{interface}.dns` accepts an ip address or a hostname.
 DNS server to use for the interface.
-* `wireguard.{interface}.peers` accepts a peer dictionary formatted as described below.
-Peer parameters.
-If an entry has a public key corresponding to `wireguard.{interface}.privkey` is found, it is automatically ignored.
+* `wireguard.{interface}.peers` accepts a peer dictionary formatted as described in section *Wireguard interface peers*.
+How to configure the peers.
 * `wireguard.{interface}.mtu` accepts an int.
-MTU to use for the interface
+MTU to use for the interface.
 * `wireguard.{interface}.address` accepts a list of ip addresses.
 Addresses to assign to the interface.

 Convenience variables: